Brendan Lemieux: Los Angeles Kings (2021–2023)

-Philadelphia Flyers (2023–present)
+Philadelphia Flyers (2023)

 On March 3, 2023, the Kings traded Brendan Lemieux and a fifth-round pick in the 2024 NHL Entry Draft to the Philadelphia Flyers in exchange for Zack MacEwen.

+Carolina Hurricanes (2023–2024)

+On July 11, 2023, the Hurricanes signed Lemieux as a free agent to a one-year $800,000 contract for the 2023–24 season.

+On March 11, 2024, Lemieux signed a one-year, $775,000 extension with the Hurricanes.

+Through the first two months of the 2024–25 season, Lemieux did not play in any NHL games and was held pointless in 12 AHL games with the Chicago Wolves, playing his last game with the team on November 20.
+On December 6, at Lemieux's request, the Hurricanes placed him on unconditional waivers for the purpose of terminating his contract.
+It was rumoured that, if he cleared waivers, he intended to sign with Swiss club HC Davos.

+HC Davos (2024–present)

+On December 9, 2024, Lemieux as a free agent signed a three-year contract with Davos.

 International play

 Lemieux was part of the gold-medal winning Canadian team at the 2013 Ivan Hlinka Memorial Tournament in the Czech Republic and Slovakia.
 He had one goal and one assist in five games, including a goal in the 4–0 shutout victory over the United States team in the tournament finals.

 Playing style

 Lemieux has referred to his father as his "biggest role model on and off the ice", and has modeled his style of play after Claude, a notorious pest and agitator.
 He has said that he puts little effort into making comments and motions that irritate his opponents, and that agitation is "the part that comes natural [sic]" to playing hockey.
 His role as an agitator, in coercing opponents into taking penalties, has proven effective: during the 2019–20 season, Lemieux took seven penalties of his own while drawing 19 from opposing teams.
 Some sportswriters have criticized Lemieux for focusing solely on developing his aggressive playing style rather than producing offensively: through 109 games with the Rangers, he recorded only 11 goals and 31 points.
 Lemieux's aggressive style of play has also been criticized by opposing skaters.
 After Lemieux bit him during a game, Ottawa Senators captain Brady Tkachuk referred to Lemieux as "gutless", saying he was "just a complete brick head".